Wishing you knew more about Aboriginal culture? Search no more.

 Aboriginal sites are places of importance and significance to Aboriginal people because they provide a link to former or current traditions, people or practices.

 A songline (also known as Dreaming Track) is a path across the land which marks the journey of creator-beings as they created the lakes, rivers, plants, land formations and living creatures during the Dreaming.
 Songlines are recorded in traditional songs, stories, dance, and painting.
+They explain the origins of the land and the laws people have to live by.
 One of Central Australia's oldest intact songlines called the Ngintaka, or Perentie Lizard, dreaming.

 Sovereignty is the ultimate power, authority and/or jurisdiction over a people and a territory.
 No other person, group, tribe or state can tell a sovereign entity what to do with its land and/or people.
 A sovereign entity can decide and administer its own laws, can determine the use of its land and can do pretty much as it pleases, free of external influence (within the limitations of international law).
 Sovereignty is a more precise term than self-determination.